May you seek, discover and embody, the profound peace, kindness and wisdom that is within us all.

 “Hara means nothing other than the physical embodiment of the original Life center in man.

 Man is originally endowed and invested with Hara.
 But when, as a rational being, he loses what is embodied in Hara it becomes his task to regain it.
 To rediscover the unity concealed in the contradictions through which he perceives life intellectually is the nerve of his existence.
-As a rational being he feels himself suspended between the opposite poles of heaven and earth, spirit and nature.
-This means first the dichotomy of unconscious nature and of the mind which urges him to ever-increasing consciousness; and second, the dichotomy of his time-space reality on this earth and the Divine beyond time and space.
-Man’s whole existence is influenced by the tormenting tension of these opposites and so he is forever in search of a life-form in which this tension will be resolved
+As a rational being he feels himself suspended between the opposite poles of heaven & earth, spirit & nature.
+This means first the dichotomy of unconscious nature, and of the mind which urges him to ever-increasing consciousness; and second, the dichotomy of his time-space reality on this earth, and the Divine beyond time and space.
+Man’s whole existence is influenced by the tormenting tension of these opposites and so he is forever in search of a life-form in which this tension will be resolved.

 Karlfried Graf Durckheim.
 “Hara – The Vital Center of Man.”
-Inner Traditions, 1975. (originally published 1956 - hence the dated terminology)
+Inner Traditions, 1975. (originally published 1956 - hence the male-centric terminology)

 “We are consciousness itself, knowing itself, being itself, expressing itself out of the void into form.”
 Jack Kornfield